Richard Atkin, Baron Atkin: Judge

-He became a judge of the King's Bench division of the High Court in 1913, receiving a knighthood.
-Work at the King's Bench involved him in criminal cases which had been outside his experience as a barrister but he established a high reputation as a criminal judge.
+Atkin was appointed as a judge of the King's Bench Division of the High Court of England and Wales in 1913, receiving a knighthood.
+Work at the King's Bench involved him in criminal cases, which had been outside his experience as an advocate, but he established a high reputation as a criminal judge.
 Reputedly, Atkin enjoyed his six years at the King's Bench more than any others of his legal career.
 The following nine at the Court of Appeal he enjoyed the least.

 Atkin became a Lord Justice of Appeal in 1919.
 In the 1920 case of Meering v Graham-White Aviation Co Ltd Atkin showed his disapproval of unjustified restriction on civil liberties by holding (obiter) that a person could sue for false imprisonment even under circumstances where he had been unaware of his imprisonment at the time.
-Again in 1920, in Everett v Griffiths Atkin held that Everett was owed a duty of care by a Board of Guardians who had detained him as insane on inadequate grounds.
+Again in 1920, in Everett v Griffiths, Atkin held that Everett was owed a duty of care by a Board of Guardians who had detained him as insane on inadequate grounds.
 However, Lord Justices Scrutton and Bankes held otherwise and their majority prevailed over Atkin's dissenting judgment.

-From 1928 until his death he was a Lord of Appeal in Ordinary under the title Baron Atkin, of Aberdovey, in the County of Merioneth.
+From 1928 until his death he was a Lord of Appeal in Ordinary under the title Baron Atkin of Aberdovey, in the County of Merioneth.

 An Anglican, Atkin was strongly motivated by his Christian faith and relied on testing the law against the demands of common sense and the interests of the ordinary working man.
 He came to a settled view early on in hearing a case and, as a Law Lord, his colleagues often found him indefatigable in his opinions and difficult to persuade as to the merits of alternative views.

 Donoghue v Stevenson

-In 1932, as a member of the House of Lords, he delivered the leading judgment in the landmark case of Donoghue v.
-Stevenson concerning the alleged adverse effects from an alleged snail in a bottle of ginger beer served in a café in Paisley.
+In 1932, as a member of the House of Lords, he delivered the leading judgment in the landmark case of Donoghue v Stevenson concerning the alleged adverse effects from an alleged snail in a bottle of ginger beer served in a café in Paisley.
 The case established the modern law of negligence in the UK and, indirectly, in most of the rest of the common law world, with the major exception of the United States.